jazminvaleriano/travel_planner/README.md

 Welcome to the TripTrek project!
 This repository contains a prototype tool designed to simplify travel planning by generating itineraries, creating a budget and tracking expenses for your next adventure.

-## ⚠️ Important Updates and Instructions (As of May 16th)
+## ⚠️ Important Updates and Instructions (As of May 22nd)
-Please note that for the moment we're unable to access real-time data from traveling websites for attractions and restaurants worldwide.
+Please note that for the moment we're still unable to access real-time data from traveling websites for attractions and restaurants worldwide.
 Consequently, our datasets are currently limited.
 When testing the tool, please consider the following:
 - At this time, TripTrek fully supports Paris, London, and New York only.
 - We recommend keeping your trip length under 4 days.
 We're actively working on a solution to provide better recommendations for longer trips.